StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 - The deleted rows are not immediately cleaned.
 They are marked as "deleted" and will be temporarily saved in Segment.
 Physically, the rows are removed only after data version merge (compaction) is completed.
 - This operation also deletes data of the materialized views that reference this table.

-## Duplicate Key, Aggregate Key, and Unique Key tables
+## Duplicate Key tables, Aggregate tables, and Unique Key tables

 ### Syntax